Enhance your guide with audio

 When you think about a digital guide to arts and culture, you probably think "audio guide."
-The same is true for visitors; they're often eager for voices and perspectives to round out their experience.
+The same is true for visitors.
+They're often eager to hear voices and perspectives that enhance their experience.

 Review the resources in this article to learn about what goes into creating audio experiences for your visitors.
 Content experts will provide step-by-step assistance throughout the guide building process so you can create compelling and polished audio with confidence—and in time for your guide's launch date.

-As you consider how to augment your guide with multimedia content, watch our brief Self-Paced Tutorial Videos.
+As you consider how to augment your guide with multimedia content, watch our brief self-paced tutorial videos and sign up for a virtual audio training and best practices call.

-You should have received, or will soon receive, a Bloomberg Connects Audio Recording Kit.
+You should receive a Bloomberg Connects Audio Recording Kit.
 If your kit has not arrived, reach out to your Bloomberg Connects contact.
-We'll get one out to you as soon as possible.
+We'll send one to you as soon as possible.

 Your audio kit includes: